Building Resilience Through Critical Thinking and Wisdom

 What Does It mean to Think Well, and Why Is It Hard Sometimes?

 What does it mean to think well?
 Most of us probably would like think well and make good arguments.
 But we might not be sure exactly how to do this.
-At a basic level, thinking well means that you have strong, relevant, accurate, and clear evidence to support our conclusions.
+At a basic level, thinking well means that we have strong, relevant, accurate, and clear evidence to support our conclusions.
 And it also means that… Continue reading What Does It mean to Think Well, and Why Is It Hard Sometimes?